john1234brown/DBlockbuster-Electron-App/README.md

 ### This utilizes a custom made version of cloudflared node module to be compatabile with electron applications!
 - The original cloudflared node module that was modified can be found here! https://github.com/JacobLinCool/node-cloudflared
-- Which now he has responded and released the fix to it where you can specify the binary location utilizing process.env variable to Override the binary path location so you can still use his module now in electron apps
+- Which now he has responded and released the fix to it where you can specify the binary location utilizing process.env.CLOUDFLARED_BIN variable to Override the binary path location so you can still use his module now in electron apps